Concepts

 |---|---|

-Recovery requires reserving compute and RAM capacity at the standby site.
-It is also necessary to have the same storage space available at the passive site as at the active site.
+If required, or in the event of a failure on a machine at the primary site, the mirrored machine at the standby site is activated.
+Failover requires having reserved compute and RAM in standby at the standby site.
+It is necessary to have the same storage capacity at the passive site as at the active site.

 | Reference | Unit | SKU |